Bryophyllum fedtschenkoi (Raym.-Hamet & H.Perrier) Lauz.-March.

 Lavender Scallops, Kalanchoe Stonecrop, South American Air Plant, Gray Sedum

-Bryophyllum fedtschenkoi is a perennial succulent with upright flowering stems and decumbent, spreading sterile (non-flowering) stems that take root wherever they lie on the ground.
+Bryophyllum fedtschenkoi, also known as Kalanchoe fedtschenkoi, is a perennial succulent with upright flowering stems and decumbent, spreading, sterile (non-flowering) stems that take root wherever they lie on the ground.
 It grow up to 2 feet (60 cm) tall and half as wide.
-The glabrous (hairless) blue green leaves are thick and fleshy.
-They are oblong and up to 2 inches (5 cm) in length with 2-8 conspicuous teeth around the edges.
-The purple or reddish brown flowers are bell shaped, up 1.8 inches (2 cm) long and hang in loose clusters from upright stems.
+The glabrous, blue green leaves are thick and fleshy.
+They are oblong and up to 2 inches (5 cm) long, with 2 to 8 conspicuous teeth around the edges.
+The purple or reddish brown flowers are bell shaped, up 0.8 inches (2 cm) long and hang in loose clusters from upright stems.

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Strong southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalachoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the summer growing season.
 During the winter, consider a south-facing window.
 Water moderately throughout the summer and reduce watering in the winter.
 Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
 Watch the fleshy leaves for signs of water distress.
 They prefer warmth.
 Don't let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
 Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.